-Size of Stove
+Size of Pellet Stove

 No matter what model you decide to go with, it will take up a decent amount of space in the room you put it in.
 So, for many homeowners, the size of a pellet stove is an important factor.
-Before you decide on a particular model, you need to make sure it will fit comfortably in a central room of your house.
+Before you decide on a particular model, you need to make sure it will fit comfortably in the central room of your house.